aws/aws-sdk-java-v2/docs/design/core/presigners/README.md

 public interface PresignRequest {
     /**
      * The duration for which this presigned request should be valid.
-After this time has expird,
+After this time has expired,
      * attempting to use the presigned request will fail.
      */
     Duration signatureDuration();